thetaxitank/cubesolving/index.md

 ### Step 5
 #### The yellow face

-This step is in fact really simple; once you have the yellow cross solved, you have to run the algorithm below a couple of times, right until the yellow face is solved (you have to position the top face as shown in [LBL note 1](#LBL-3x3-notes) though).
+This step is in fact really simple; once you have the yellow cross solved, you have to run the algorithm below a couple of times, right until the yellow face is solved (you have to position the top face as shown in [LBL note 1](#LBL-3x3-notes) each time though).

 ![](cube algorithms/lblalg4.png)